folktalesgaming/gulam-chor/README.md

 - [ ] Instead of the `JACK` being the odd one out, one random card will be odd one out

+> Will be in the settings to toggle the random card instead of it being its own mode

 ## Card Skins

 There is only one type of skin available for the card as seen below.